Bedok: Infrastructure

 Bedok New Town covers a land area close to 9.4 km2 with some 42% occupied for residential use.
 It was formerly a hilly region, and hence the focal point of orientation of the town is the special landscaped park and sports complex built on the higher ground of the town.
 The residential blocks, as well as the industrial area, are planned based on the neighbourhood concept.
 There is also a town centre situated between the present Bedok Mall and the former Bedok Point site.
 Plans for an integrated complex the size of three football fields were revealed in 2014.
 This complex, Heartbeat @ Bedok, houses a sports centre, library, clinic, centre for the elderly, and the Kampong Chai Chee Community Club.
 The complex is located in the Bedok Town centre and was completed in 2017.
+Bedok also has a lighthouse that is located on top of a residential building.

 Residential development

 Some 58,000 units of flats were built by the HDB in Bedok New Town.
 As one of the older towns, the majority of the flats are 3-room or 4-room.
 There are also some 2,700 and 583 units of executive and Housing and Urban Development Corporation flats.
 It provides housing for some 200,000 residents.